raginimangla/aboutme/index.md

 ![Ragini Mangla](./docs/assets/ragini.jpg){: width="250"}

-With over over a decade of experience as a technical writer, I bring a wealth of expertise in crafting software documentation and courseware, specializing in ERP and large-scale cloud-based solutions.
-Proficient in developing user and API documentation, including REST and GraphQL APIs.
-Familiar with structured authoring and DITA concepts.
-Hands-on experience using authoring tools such as Oxygen XML Editor and Author It.
-Experienced in navigating agile environments (SAFe 6.0), closely collaborating with development teams throughout the development cycle.
-Passionate about content strategy and leveraging the power of documentation to advocate for the users.
+Hi - my name is Ragini (pronounced: RA-GHEE-NEE).
+I'm a technical writer with over a decade of experience in developing product documentation and training materials for SaaS applications.
+My expertise includes writing documentation for cloud applications, integration technologies, and REST and GraphQL APIs, using XML authoring tools in a DITA-based approach.
+I love learning about new products and technologies and thrive in a fast-paced environment.
+My passion lies in creating content that ssimplifies users' day-to-day jobs without running around looking for information.
+Let's connect and discuss how I can bring value to your team!

 ## Skills

-* Technical Writing
-* API Documentation
-* User Documentation
-* DITA
-* Oxygen XML Editor
-* Author It
-* Git
-* Swagger
-* Instructional Design
+Technical Writing, User Documentation, API Documentation, DITA, Oxygen XML Editor, Author It, Markdown, Git